-Top 8 Essential Website Optimization Strategies
+Top 10 Essential Website Optimization Strategies

 - Don’t use mobile as an excuse for cloaking.
 Users and search engines need to see the same content.

-As the name implies, this Google initiative is designed to quantify the essential metrics for a healthy website.
-The ultimate goal is to deliver the best user experience.
+In July of 2021, the Page Experience Update rolled out and is now incorporated into Google’s core algorithm, as a ranking factor.

-Beginning sometime in 2021, this “Page Experience” Signal will be incorporated into Google’s core algorithm, as a ranking factor.
+As the name implies, the core web vitals initiative was designed to quantify the essential metrics for a healthy website.
+This syncs up with Google’s commitment to delivering the best user experience.

-According to Google, “loading experience, interactivity, and visual stability of page content, and combined are the foundation of the 2020 Core Web Vitals.”
+According to Google, “loading experience, interactivity, and visual stability of page content, and combined are the foundation of Core Web Vitals.”

 Each one of these metrics: